sap-tutorials/Tutorials/tutorials/hana-clients-dot-net-core/hana-clients-dot-net-core.md

 On Linux, follow the instructions for the appropriate Linux version such as [openSUSE 15 Package Manager - Install .NET Core](https://docs.microsoft.com/en-us/dotnet/core/install/linux-package-manager-opensuse15).

-In order for the shell to recognize that the .NET Core SDK was installed and for any `dotnet` commands in future steps to be recognized, a new shell window needs to be opened.
+In order for the shell to recognize that the .NET Core SDK is installed and for any `dotnet` commands in future steps to be recognized, a new shell window needs to be opened.

 >For further details on supported versions, see SAP Note [2939501 - SAP HANA Client Supported Platforms for 2.5 and later](https://launchpad.support.sap.com/#/notes/2939501).